STREET SMARTS

 Yud and The Hermit - November 1, 2023

 What we do with this divine guidance is a personal question to answer.
 It may include a greater-than-oneself purpose.
 However, it is understandable not everyone can achieve the mountaintop, or be like Moses, a great statesman who led a group of people to become a nation.
 However, his example, which I term "Moses-lite" is embedded in the tarot card, The Hermit.
-In a traditional deck it is ninth in the suit of Trumps which, in my humble opinion, is a useless 0-21 number sequencing.
+In a traditional deck it is 9th in the suit of Trumps which, in my humble opinion, is a useless 0-21 number sequencing.
 I prefer the 22-Hebrew letter association which starts with 1.
 The Hermit correlates to the 10th letter in the Hebrew alphabet, which is Yud.
 She sometimes sounds like a "y" as in yes, or is used as a vowel.
 Her numerical value is also a 10.
 Her symbolic meaning is perfectly fitting to our analysis since Yud is associated with the hand, particularly the hand of God.

 As a meditation, use Yud's sacred geometry to visualize sending blessings of wellbeing to yourself, and others, even your foes.
 Now, imagine the divine hand sprinkling many Yuds over yourself or others, as if the letters were tiny flower petals raining down guidance and protection.